-3 things to think about when you’re ready to grow your business.
+3 things to think about when you’re ready to grow your business

-Hint, it’s your customers.
+All three things are about your customers.
 Who are they, where do they go online and what problems are you solving for them?

 1. Your customers.
 What problems are you solving for them?

-Take some time to think hard about this, the answers may not be so obvious.
+Take some time to think hard about this, the answers may not be obvious.
 Let’s look at Airbnb – in the early days they weren’t simply out to provide accommodation for travellers.
 Theirs was a solution for people who wanted cheap accommodation and, crucially, who’d enjoy staying in homes not hotels.
 For the homeowners their solution was a hassle-free way to earn some extra cash.

 Once you’ve identified the specific problems your customers have, next look at how they’re already solving these problems for themselves.
 In the case of Airbnb, their target customers were using sites like booking.com, message boards like Craiglist, as well as hotels, hostels and traditional B&Bs.
 Think about how your solution is different from, and better than the ways people are already solving their problems.
 This is your unique value proposition.